Penny University Library

 Creator

-Christian Murray is a MA student in the Department of History at the University of Mississippi and a Library Graduate Assistant in Metadata and Digital Initiatives.
+Christian Murray is a PhD student in the Department of History at the University of Michigan.
 He is also a Student Fellow at American Institute of Philosophical and Cultural Thought.
-He received a BA in Communication Studies at Southern Illinois University Carbondale (2021.)
+He received a BA in Communication Studies at Southern Illinois University Carbondale (2021) and a MA in History at the University of Mississippi (2024.)
 During the first few years of his undergrad, and from his own energies, he created the Founders Club.
 This digital project studies the ideas and events surrounding the framing of the American republic in order to create short video essays for public education.

 While attending the University of Mississippi, Christian created the Penny University Library, providing the public with digitized copies of works read and debated during the Age of Enlightenment, along with information pertaining to these works and their authors.
-Christian’s research interests include Intellectual History in the Trans-Atlantic Enlightenment, and Digital Humanities.
+Christian’s research interests include Intellectual, Book, and Legal History in the transatlantic Enlightenment, and the Digital Humanities.

 Methodology